annaesvensson/yellow-help/1-en/api-for-developers.md

     └── workers           = files for developers, designers and translators
 ```

-The following files are important, it is best to take a closer look at them:
+The following files are important for the functionality of the website:

 `system/extensions/yellow-system.ini` = [file with system settings](how-to-change-the-system#system-settings)
 `system/extensions/yellow-language.ini` = [file with language settings](how-to-change-the-system#language-settings)